centreon/centreon-archived/doc/en/installation/from_centreon.rst

 Choose the server type
 ----------------------

-It is possible to choose different options in answer to the question: **Which server type would you like to install?**:
+It is possible to choose from different options to answer the question: **Which server type would you like to install?**:

 .. image :: /images/user/aservertoinstall.png